 Influencers play an important role in bringing brands closer to their consumers.
 According to Nielsen’s Global Trust in Advertising report, 92% consumers believe in the recommendations from friends, families and people whom they trust more than brands’ advertisement.

-How did Vietnamese influencers react to the COVID-19 outbreak?
+How did Vietnamese influencers and influencer management agency react to the COVID-19 outbreak?

 Influencers in “a time of crisis”: You can never be too careful